Secret Story (album)

 Secret Story is an album by Pat Metheny, released in 1992.
 It won the Grammy Award for Best Contemporary Jazz Album in 1993.

 All of the music is composed by Metheny (shared credit on one track), and it is one of his most ambitious studio ventures, integrating elements of jazz, rock, and world music.
-On the performing side, it includes collaborations with the Pinpeat Orchestra of the Royal Ballet of Cambodia, the London Orchestra and its conductor Jeremy Lubbock, the Choir of the Cambodian Royal Palace, legendary harmonica player Toots Thielemans, and keyboardist Lyle Mays from Pat Metheny Group.
+On the performing side, it includes contributions from the Pinpeat Orchestra of the Royal Ballet of Cambodia, the London Orchestra and its conductor Jeremy Lubbock, the Choir of the Cambodian Royal Palace, and jazz harmonica player Toots Thielemans.
+Longtime Metheny collaborator Lyle Mays plays piano on two tracks.